-Growing Your Ministry with Multi-Site Monitoring – a Q&A with Church of the Highlands
+Growing Your Ministry with Multi-Campus Coaching – a Q&A with Church of the Highlands

 Since it was founded in 2001, Church of the Highlands has been growing rapidly.
 As new campuses opened, Church of the Highlands needed a way to ensure that they could share their central message each week.
 In 2011, they began to leverage Haivision’s video streaming technology to reach their satellite campuses.
 And as the church continued to grow, so did their use of video streaming for their online ministry and connecting remote campuses.
 This led to a new challenge; by simply streaming to their satellite campuses, they were creating a one-way connection.